-Bogota certainly isn’t my favourite place in Colombia.
-Compared to the rest of this beautiful country, it is dirty, the traffic is always horrendous, and there are much better places to spend a week in Colombia, like Tayrona National Park, or the Cocora Valley for example.
+Bogota certainly wasn’t my favourite stop in Colombia.
+Compared to the rest of this beautiful country, it is dirty, the traffic is always horrendous, and there are much better places to spend a week in Colombia, like Guadalupe, Tayrona National Park, or the Cocora Valley for example.
 However, I was pleasantly surprised to find there were more than enough things to keep me occupied for a few days before I took my flight back to Mexico.
 For me, to really understand a country, you have to visit its capital.
-Give Bogota a chance, before you explore the rest of Colombia, and you will uncover a rich history, turbulent at times, but the people of Bogota are friendly and kind, and the food is some of the best in the country.
+Backpacking Bogota does have it’s rewards, so give Bogota a chance, before you explore the rest of Colombia, and you will uncover a rich history, turbulent at times, but the people of Bogota are friendly and kind, and the food is some of the best in the country.
 Here is my pick for the best things to do in Bogota on a budget:

 The oldest part of Bogota is filled with colonial buildings, fascinating stories (a lot of gruesome ones) and fabulous street food.
 The main square Plaza de Bolivar is home to the Cathedral, Lievano Palace and National Capitol Building, as well as the Palace of Justice.
 To learn about the history of Bogota, and lots fascinating stories about the city, take a free Bogota walking tour (remember to tip your guide) like the one I did with Beyond Colombia.
 We explored the streets of Bogota, sampling chicha (a once illegal liquor made from fermented corn), popped into the Botero museum and learned about Bogota’s history, and fascination with gold and emeralds.
 Our guide Santiago was brilliant, and spoke English better than I do!
 The tours leave every day at 10am and 2pm from outside the Gold Museum.
 Sign up in advance here.